 BM: On the point of diminishing returns: new doctoral students are exposed to a now common refrain that cautions against reading the Chronicle of Higher Education.
 The academic market is notoriously bleak.
 I am not ashamed to admit that I often worry about the ability to do work that is meaningful to me while also obtaining some form of reliable employment and access to health care.
 In the face of the STEM onslaught and the dominance of GIS technology, I am wondering if there is a place for me in geography both as a black woman and as a scholar who remains profoundly suspicious of types of technological literacy that are privileged and touted as necessary for intellectuals in a “new economy.”
 It is worth noting that this is not a concern unique to geographers, a variety of fields are being subjected to fetishized numeration, big data, digitization, and neoliberal calculability (see Brown, 2015; Dean, 2009; Harney and Moten, 2013).

 To reference the title of Carolyn Finney’s (2014) groundbreaking book, being a black geographer is about so much more than being a “black face” in a “white space.”
 Instead, it is about challenging what counts as knowledge and redefining what types of research are considered rigorous and sound.
 During a recent annual AAG meeting, a colleague quipped that there is a prototypical aesthetic of a geographer—presumably white, cis-male, upper middle class, equally fond of Althusser and Patagonia outerwear.
 In our own ways, I think we both break with that mold.
 But we also encounter moments when we are told that a certain mold exists because it is indicative of academic excellence.
-We wrestle with this acutely from an admittedly privileged position within an institution with a long and acclaimed legacy within the field of geography.
-Navigating both an appreciation of the stellar work that has come before, while also acknowledging the challenges that remain is tricky.
-I think this harkens back to our previous discussion about canon and the promise and peril of unmooring discipline.
+This harkens back to our previous discussion of canon and the promise and peril of unmooring discipline.